Eve D’Ambra Professor of Art on the Agnes Rindge Claflin Chair

 Research and Academic Interests

-- ART 215.
-The Art and Archaeology of Ancient Egypt
+- ART/GRST/URBS 219.
+The First Cities: The Art and Archaeology of the Ancient Near East

 Download images for non-commercial use, photo credit required.